Film: A Star Is Born

 Vicki Lester, delivering the first two versions' classic last line.

 This work features examples of:

-- Academy Award: In the first two versions, Vicki wins an Oscar.
+- Academy Award: In-Universe: In the first two versions, Vicki wins an Oscar.
 This leads to a memorable drunken disruption by Norman:"I want a statue for the Worst Performance of the year!"

 - Award Bait Song: The remakes had "The Man Who Got Away" and "Evergreen" nominated for the Best Song Oscar; the latter was the one that won.

 - Forgotten Trope: The 1954 film had a specimen of the ballet sequence on film in the "Born in a trunk" sequence.

 - I Want My Beloved to Be Happy: Norman's implied main motivation for his suicide, after he overhears Esther/Vicki say that she is willing to give up her career to help him.